Good to Know Before You Go

 Take in views once only enjoyed by railway engineers, climbing Eholt Summit, at 1,028 m (3,373 ft) a leg-burning ride.
 Once a thriving railway town, what remains today are the ghostly remnants of Boundary Country’s rich mining past.

 Ride or hike through the cool, dark Granby Tunnel near Grand Forks, a welcome break on a hot summer day, or meander the trestles at Christina Lake, snapping inspiring photos of the Kettle River Valley and Cascade Falls as you go by.

 Mountain Biking Trails

 Hit the dirt trails winding through our mountains!
 Come and experience outdoor adventures from behind your handlebars.
 Single track, cross-country, free riding — you name it — you can ride it here.
 Papa Harpold, Ripper, Fisherman-Neff, Midway, and the historic Dewdney Trail are only some of the thrilling, chilling and spill-inducing trails found in Boundary Country.
-Ripper a ride.
+Try the Ripper trail.
 With 720 m (2,360 ft) elevation drop, this 7 km (4 mi) trail is ideal for advanced free or intermediate cross-country riders.
-Escape summer’s heat cross-country riding Fisherman-Neff through a fragrant forest of shady cedar, gaining 540 m (1,772 ft) in elevation over an 11 km (7 mi) ride that’s worth every pedal stroke.
+Escape the summer’s heat on a cross-country ride on Fisherman-Neff.
+Ride through a fragrant forest of shady cedar, gaining 540 m (1,772 ft) in elevation over an 11 km (7 mi) ride.
+It’s worth every pedal stroke.

 Stop by Visitor Centres in Grand Forks, Greenwood or Christina Lake for local trail maps.
 The Grand Forks Community Trail Society has a downloadable map and information for Grand Forks, Christina Lake and Midway.